LordJABA/StudioAINewsreader2/README.md

 ## Core Architecture

 -   **Frontend:** A pure HTML/CSS/TypeScript single-page application that runs entirely in the browser.
 It handles the user interface, state management, and communication with the Gemini API for AI tasks.
--   **Backend:** A lightweight Python Flask server responsible for fetching article content from user-provided URLs.
+-   **Backend:** A lightweight Python Flask server responsible for fetching and parsing multiple articles from a user-provided news source URL.
 This is necessary to bypass browser CORS security restrictions.
 It is secured by a secret key.

 ## Core Features

--   **Add by URL:** Allows users to add articles by providing a URL.
-A backend service fetches and parses the article content.
+-   **Add by Source URL:** Allows users to add a news source by providing its main URL (e.g., `https://www.theverge.com`).
+The backend service then crawls the source, finds recent articles, and fetches their content.
--   **Add by Text:** Allows users to paste article title and text directly into the application.
--   **AI Summarization:** Integrates with the Google Gemini API to generate concise summaries of the article content.
+-   **AI Summarization:** Integrates with the Google Gemini API to generate concise summaries of article content on-demand.
 -   **Local Persistence:** All articles and settings are saved in the browser's local storage for a persistent experience.

 ## Future Feature Ideas